diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 3. Provide aggregated data such that the measures can be applied; the aggregation is stored in view `schedoscope.example.osm.datamart/ShopProfiles`.
 You can then find the best location for your shop by analyzing `schedoscope.example.osm.datamart/ShopProfiles`.

-For the tutorial, we translated this plan into a hierarchy of interdependent Schedoscope views, which means Hive tables:
+For the tutorial, we translated this plan into a hierarchy of interdependent Schedoscope views, i.e., Hive tables:

 ![dwh-structure.jpg](images/dwh-structure.jpg)